 By Maegan Azpiazu, Communications Specialist, Grades 9-12

-On October 24, Gulliver Prep's 2018 edition of The Raider yearbook, Volume 40, was selected as a 2019 Crown Award Finalist by the Columbia Scholastic Press Association (CSPA).
-This award marks the third of its kind in four years for the Prep yearbook, and fourth overall for the Prep journalism program, putting the school at the top of national student publication rankings.
+In October, the 2018 edition of The Raider yearbook earned its third Crown Finalist nod in four years and fourth overall for the Upper School journalism program, putting the school at the top of national student publication rankings.

 Pictured, left, is the 2018 yearbook staff (L-R): Ignacio Izquierdo Diaz '19, Nicole Schwyn '19, and Kimberley Cruz '21 (not pictured: Kiara Kamlani '20 and Vanessa Rosales '19).

 The Crown Awards honor top student publications chosen from CSPA members.
 Crowns are selected for overall excellence in a head-to-head comparison.
 During Crown consideration, publications are judged on design, photography, concept, coverage and writing.

 In addition to being named a Crown Finalist, the 2018 edition of The Raider earned a National Scholastic Press Association's All-American rating with marks of distinction in Essentials, Coverage, Design and Photography, making it one of the best student-produced yearbook publications in the country.
 This marks the fifth consecutive year that the Prep yearbook has earned this prestigious ranking.
 The book is also a recipient of Florida Scholastic Press Association's (FSPA) All-Florida rating, making it one of the best in the state, and it earned a CSPA Gold Medalist Certificate with "All Columbian Honors" for Reference.